-Refrigeration ensures the perfect service
+Refrigeration ensures the perfect service2nd July 2014

 The Wimbledon Championship, which reaches a climax this weekend, is a huge undertaking with its success or failure reliant upon, not the quality of the games or the clemency of the weather, but good old refrigeration.